-I was thrilled at the opportunity to move to Vienna and cover the then-Eastern bloc.
+I was thrilled at the opportunity to move to Vienna and cover the Eastern bloc.
 In school, I had specialized in Eastern European area studies, and back in the 1980s chances to work in the region were few and far between.
 I felt like I was living a dream.

 I’ll write more in the future about how odd the Vienna bureau of Business International seemed when I first arrived in the summer of 1986.
-It was a 10-man editorial office, led by an ex-Vietnam War veteran who dabbled in writing spy thrillers.
-I didn't realize it at the time, but our office was viewed with a high degree of suspicion by the region’s then-Communist regimes, including the hard-line Czechoslovak government in power in Prague.
+It was a 10-man editorial office, led by an ex-Vietnam War vet who dabbled in writing spy thrillers.
+I didn't realize it at the time, but our office was viewed with a high degree of suspicion by the region’s then-Communist regimes, including the hard-line Czechoslovak government in Prague.

 It was also a hotbed of espionage.
 In the mid-1950s, Austria had declared itself "permanently neutral" as part of a deal to convince the Soviet Union to withdraw an occupying force it had stationed in the country since the end of WWII.
 In order to stay in Moscow's good graces, the Austrian authorities routinely turned a blind eye to all the spy-vs-spy shenanigans that still went on three decades later.
-Business International's Vienna office (marked on the map, below) was located just south of the city's Ringstrasse, between the city's 3rd and 4th districts, in what was once the Soviet occupation zone.
+Business International's Vienna office (marked on the map, below) was located just south of the city's Ringstrasse, between the 3rd and 4th districts, in what was once the Soviet occupation zone.

-It sounds glamorous in retrospect, but my day-to-day job at Business International was fairly mundane stuff.
-I mostly scanned through the newspapers to report on recent deals that multinational companies like Gillette, Nokia, or Wrigley had made that week in the Eastern bloc.
-The list was printed on the back page of our company’s flagship weekly newsletter, titled appropriately “Business Eastern Europe."
+It sounds glamorous in retrospect, but my day-to-day job at Business International was fairly mundane.
+I mostly scanned the newspapers to report on recent deals that multinational companies like Gillette, Nokia, or Wrigley had made that week in the Eastern bloc.
+The list was printed on the back page of our company’s weekly newsletter, titled appropriately “Business Eastern Europe."
 Our subscribers were mostly large corporations that paid big sums of money for information like this, though we cribbed much of our intelligence from public news sources like “Handelsblatt” and the “Financial Times.”

 The real perk of the job was travel.
 Each of us was assigned a particular Eastern bloc country as our area of expertise, and at least two or three times a year, we were sent in-country to report on developments and meet with local officials in the trade and economic spheres.
-It’s no exaggeration to say that we lived for these trips.
+It’s no exaggeration to say we lived for these trips.

 For no obvious reason, I was assigned Czechoslovakia as my country.
 Though I didn’t speak Czech or Slovak, I knew enough of the language to thumb my way through the country’s statistical yearbook or the dusty pages of the hard-line, Communist-party newspaper “Rudé právo.”
 I didn’t mind the choice of country, though.
 I loved going to Prague.

-So who is Arnold, you might be asking, and where does he fit into all of this?
+So who is Arnold, you might be asking, and where does he fit in to all of this?

-Arnold lived in Prague at the time and worked as one of Business International’s in-country stringers.
-He was one of a half-dozen local individuals retained by the company in capitals like Budapest, Warsaw, Sofia, and Belgrade.
+Arnold lived in Prague and worked as one of Business International’s in-country stringers.
+He was one of a half dozen local individuals retained by the company in capitals like Budapest, Warsaw, Sofia, and Belgrade.
 Their jobs were mainly to suggest story ideas and help us to arrange in-country interviews on our trips.
-They also provided logistical support on the ground, helping out with things like lodging and transport and finding a decent pub for a few after-work beers.
+They also provided logistical support on the ground -- helping out with things like lodging and transport and finding a decent pub for a few after-work beers.
 Since I didn’t speak Czech, Arnold was also my translator.

 When I think back on those visits, a minor but telling detail comes to mind.
-I once brought a bag of coffee beans with me from Vienna as a small, dinner-party gift (the beans were of much higher quality than could be purchased in Prague back then).
-I recall that Arnold’s wife, Jitka, was not very impressed.
+I once brought a bag of coffee beans with me from Vienna as a small, dinner-party gift (the beans were of higher quality than could be purchased in Prague back then).
+I recall that Arnold’s wife, Jitka, was not impressed.
 Apparently, they preferred a different brand.